polareth/savvy/DEV_NOTES.md

 - a quick and a more long version of bug reporting: quick is just drop a dm with the logs, longer would be with some details, screenshots, etc
 - maybe just automatically send/save the logs somewhere? would rather have the user decide if they want to send it or not, although the logs (stores) won't contain any sensitive information at all; or at most only send the data that comes from the app and nothing related to the user input

-[ ] Fix nextBaseFee => priority ratios; really bad when the base fee starts very low, as it increases way too much
+[ ] Fix nextBaseFee => priority ratios; really bad with Polygon as the priority fee starts too high related to the base fee (needs a special case)

-[ ] Save results history in local storage, and let the user retrieve them
+[x] Save results history in local storage, and let the user retrieve them

 [ ] Handle issues in retrieving token price (coinmarketcap), and other api calls as well (gas fees) => if error, use a default value & let the user choose